vinzruzell/OpenRefine/README.md

 In October 2012, it was renamed OpenRefine as it transitioned to a community-supported product.

-EMERITUS CREATORS (no longer active but honored for bringing OpenRefine to life)
+EMERITUS CREATORS
 ---------------------
+No longer active but honored for bringing OpenRefine to life
  - David Huynh <dfhuynh@google.com>
  - Stefano Mazzocchi <stefanom@google.com>

-EMERITUS CONTRIBUTORS (no longer active but honored here for their previous contributions)
+EMERITUS CONTRIBUTORS
 ---------------------
+No longer active but honored here for their previous contributions
  - Vishal Talwar <vtalwar@google.com>
  - Jeff Fry <jfry@google.com>
  - Will Moffat <wdm@google.com>